Jen304/sorting-visual/README.md

 * Start or pause sorting display
 * Reset to a new sorting display
 * Forward or backward sorting by each step.
+* Switch themes

+## What I learnt
+* Review basic React and Material UI
+* React hooks: useState, useEffect and useContext
+* Learn and practice with Context to create and use global state for the app theme

 ## Usage
 1. Clone this repo to logo machine
 2. Open terminal on the project directory